 Why bright colors?
 Ms. Brennan had learned that songbirds have a special ability to see bright colors well.
 Their eye anatomy was unique, and the birds could see bright colors extremely well in their visual environment.

 Ms. Brennan wasted no time and sewed a tube of brightly colored fabric to put around George's cat collar.
 The hope was that it would make it easier for the birds to see him when he was stalking.
 Wearing bright colors, George didn't catch any birds for the first day, which turned into a week, which turned into a month, which turned into a summer.
 He had always brought his prey indoors, so the difference was dramatic and very clear.

 There was peace and quiet at home.
 There was immense relief from guilt.
 And, impressively, George didn't seem to mind wearing the collar cover and he seemed unperturbed by the change in his hunting prowess.
 After a year, he even started sleeping in at dawn, instead of hunting.

 In the next 18 months, over two summers, George caught maybe 2 or 3 birds.
 He never brought another one in through his cat door.
 The trick of using bright colors was an astonishing success!
 With this innovation, Ms. Brennan had figured out how to help the birds be safe from George.

-The success of Birdsbesafe® LLC has been built with the help of our customers.
+Thank you!
+The success of Birdsbesafe® LLC owes much to the help of our customers.
 We appreciate each and every social media post, word-of-mouth recommendation, and informal plea to your local pet store owner to carry the product.
 You, the cat-owners and bird-lovers, have helped us take our idea for an innovative product and make it a valuable tool for bird conservation.

 Thank you for caring about cats and birds!